srl295/srl295.github.io/source/_posts/pino-couch.md

 date: 2017-06-02 14:55:40
 ---

 [![latest on npm](https://badge.fury.io/js/pino-couch.svg)](https://www.npmjs.com/package/pino-couch)

 Today I’m pleased to release [pino-couch](https://www.npmjs.com/package/pino-couch).
 You can find it on GitHub under [https://github.com/IBM/pino-couch](https://github.com/IBM/pino-couch).

 This little module is a [transport](https://github.com/pinojs/pino/blob/master/docs/transports.md#transports) which lets you capture your [pino](https://github.com/pinojs/pino) logs into any [CouchDB](https://couchdb.apache.org) database.

+## Why pino?

+* Speed: I haven’t independently tested the [benchmarks](https://github.com/pinojs/pino#benchmarks), but I really like logging that doesn’t slow down the application.
+I want to be able to sprinkle logging generously in the application without slowing it down.

+* Simplicity: Take a look at the example below.
+We go from logging to the console, to logging in a database.
+The configuration and execution of log processing is entirely _outside_ of the application.

+* Sticker: Because it has a logo that looks nice on a hex sticker?
+OK, not really.
+But [@matteocollina](https://twitter.com/matteocollina) presented this logger so effectively at NodeSummit, I asked for a sticker.
+Today, I’m glad to give something back to the community.

 ## Taking it for a spin